 Benefits packages aren't as fun and flashy as offering a big salary to the job candidate, but they are critical for attracting and retaining talent.
-If you aren't already offering the following benefits, think about what your company could accomplish if you did.
+If you aren't already offering the following benefits, think about what your organization could accomplish if you did.

 Scanning the news, it's hard to escape the topic of health care without going too far.
 So as job-seekers consider new gigs, one of the top items employers can offer in a benefits package is a top-notch health care plan.